defi-wonderland/opoo-app/README.md

 ## Contributors

-Optimistic Oracle SDK was built with ❤️ by [Wonderland](https://defi.sucks).
+Optimistic Oracle App was built with ❤️ by [Wonderland](https://defi.sucks).

 Wonderland is a team of top Web3 researchers, developers, and operators who believe that the future needs to be open-source, permissionless, and decentralized.